Apress/ray-tracing-gems/errata.md

 Chapter 19, page 302: In Equation 1 the first integral is missing (Latex form) "d\omega\_i" at the end (_v1.2_)

 Chapter 27, page 502: Listing 27-2's caption is something of a copy of 27-4.
-It should read, "This short closest-hit shader code snippet implements ambient occlusion (AO) lighting with a limited occlusion distance, permitting AO lighting to be used within confined or fully enclosed spaces that would otherwise result in 100% occlusion and full shadow." (_not yet corrected in PDFs_)
+It should read, "This short closest-hit shader code snippet implements ambient occlusion (AO) lighting with a limited occlusion distance, permitting AO lighting to be used within confined or fully enclosed spaces that would otherwise result in 100% occlusion and full shadow." (_v1.6_)

 ### Lesser Errors

 Chapter 3, page 43: Lines 14 and 27 of the code listing use "(pData + 32)" to avoid book formatting problems.
-The verbose, but more informative, code "(pData + D3D12\_SHADER\_IDENTIFIER\_SIZE\_IN\_BYTES)" could be used instead. (_not corrected in PDFs_)
+The verbose, but more informative, code "(pData + D3D12\_SHADER\_IDENTIFIER\_SIZE\_IN\_BYTES)" could be used instead. (_v1.6_)

 Chapter 10, page 133: While easy enough to find by searching, the URL for the first reference is http://aggregate.org/MAGIC/ (_v1.2_)